github0013/google_speech_v2/README.md

   p raw
 end

-# this will call the block above
+# this will call the block above when done
 GoogleSpeechV2.speech_to_text # blocks till recording ends
 ```